Published:

 How does TSS support Entry Summary Declarations?

-For further help, depending on your journey, please refer to: ENS Step-by-step guide: Standard Process and Consignment First Process or consult the TSS Contact Centre for support on 0800 060 8888
+For further help, depending on your journey, please refer to the ENS Step-by-step guide: Standard Process and Consignment First Process or consult the TSS Contact Centre for support on 0800 060 8888